svetoslavseo/bgesim-next/DEPLOYMENT.md

 A record: 75.2.60.5
 CNAME: YOUR-SITE.netlify.app
 ```

+### For Railway:
+Railway provides automatic domain and SSL.
+Just add your custom domain in Railway dashboard.

 ### For Cloudflare Pages:
 Cloudflare automatically manages DNS if your domain is on Cloudflare.